 - The city of Heaven is made of something shiny like gold or silver

-- The Gate of Heaven are made of gold with pearls
+- The Gates of Heaven are made of gold with pearls

 - First I saw Jesus - He was wearing white robes with a purple sash

-- Jesus has "markers, in his hands (scares from nails used at crucifixion)
+- Jesus has "markers" in his hands from nails used at the crucifixion

-- Heaven has a alot of colors, a lot of people and a lot of animals
+- Heaven has a lot of colors, a lot of people and a lot of animals

 - There are more colors in heaven, and the flowers and trees are beautiful

 - In Heaven, everyone is around 20 to 30 year old

 - In Heaven, everyone I saw had wings (except Jesus)

 - In heaven it’s always light, Jesus is the light and lights it up